BND Hamburger Icon

 How do interchange fees work?

-Did You Know?Did you know
+FYIDid you know

 How much are interchange fees?

-These transactional factors impact interchange fees:
+These transactional factors affect interchange fees:

 • Card type: Fees for accepting Visa, for example, are lower than those for American Express, which is partly why not all stores accept Amex.

-• Industry: Some industries – like nightclubs – present a higher risk of fraud or chargebacks, but even churches and philanthropies pay interchange fees on their card transactions.
+• Industry: Some industries, like nightclubs, present a higher risk of fraud or charge-backs, but even churches and philanthropies pay interchange fees on their card transactions.

 TipTip